Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-With each subtraction the first number is what each per iteration value is that produced the set.
-We also loose one number each time.
+The first number after each subtraction is what each per iteration value is that produced the set.
+We also loose one number each time as there is no number to subtract the last value into.
 You can change each per amount to what ever you like.
 Or you can do the math your self.

 <br /><br />